 Did you know…?

 8.)
 Slugs are simultaneous hermaphrodites (adult organism that has both male & female sexual organs at the same time), and they reproduce by exchanging sperm with their partner.
-They create up to 75 translucent eggs, which are laid in a log, stump, the base of a tree, or in leaf litter.
+They create up to 75 translucent eggs, which are laid under a log, stump, the base of a tree, or in leaf litter.

 9.)
-Slugs use two pairs of retractable tentacles, or stalks, to sense their environment.
+Slugs use 2 pairs of retractable tentacles, or stalks, to sense their environment.
 The bigger, upper pair, called “eyestalks”, are used to detect light or movement.
 The 2nd, lower pair are used to detect a variety of chemicals.

 10.)
 Bananas have a single lung on their right side.